lucyllewy/lucyllewy.com/content/about/index.en.md

 ![Dani's avatar](/diddledani.png "Dani's avatar")
 {{< /style >}}

+Dani has been granted the Microsoft MVP award for contributions to the WSL ecosystem along with various other Open Source activity.

 As a member of the Ubuntu Membership Board, Dani helps to verify and usher-in new [Ubuntu Members](https://wiki.ubuntu.com/Membership) who demonstrate a sustained and significant contribution to the Ubuntu Community.